-Inside the Rise and Fall of a Migrant-Shelter Magnate
+How Family Separations Brought Down a Migrant Mogul

 “I saw you on TV yesterday,” a worker told Sanchez in Spanish.

-“Y que estaban diciendo?”
+“Y qué estaban diciendo?”
 Sanchez replied—“What were they saying?”
 “About Casa Padre,” she said, referring to a Walmart Supercenter that Sanchez had converted into a cavernous shelter.
 “This year has been long,” another employee said with a sigh.

 “Crazy,” Sanchez replied.